devfile/devfile-web/libs/docs/src/docs/2.2.1-alpha/packaging-devfile.md

 To create a devfile, you can [start from scratch](./create-devfiles-with-templates) or use the [public community devfile registry](https://registry.devfile.io/viewer) to find predefined stacks for popular languages and frameworks.
 Once you have a devfile, save it as `.devfile.yaml` to your application’s root directory.

-## Including a devfile with your application
+## Resources to include with your devfile

 If the devfile contains outerloop support, make sure the required files are included in your application with the correct path.
 Some common examples include: